-To install and get started with the indoor unit, the following requirements must be fulfilled:
+To use the SE681 WiMAX, the following requirements have to be fulfilled.

-- The outdoor modem has been properly installed and is ready for use.
-The associated Ethernet cable is fitted with an RJ45 plug and ends close to the indoor unit. - PC with a LAN interface 10/100BaseT or an Ethernet network 10/100BaseT.
-The network adapter must support one of the following modes: 10BaseT Half Duplex, 10BaseT Full Duplex, 100BaseT Half Duplex, 100BaseT Full Duplex. - The TCP/IP protocol has to be set up on the PC (standard installation for Windows XP and Windows Vista; if you are using a different Windows operating system, read the separate instructions on network configuration on the product CD, if necessary).
+- ◆ You will need a PC that meets the following requirements: - PC with a free LAN interface 10/100BaseT (network adapter).
+The network adapter on the configuration PC must support one of the following modes: 10BaseT Half Duplex, 10BaseT Full Duplex, 100BaseT Half Duplex, 100BaseT Full Duplex.
+The TCP/IP protocol has to be set up on the PC (standard installation for Windows XP and Windows Vista; if you are using a different Windows operating system, read the separate instructions on network configuration, if necessary). - A Web browser is installed on the configuration PC (e.g. Internet Explorer or Mozilla Firefox). - To access the Internet you will need to register your SE681 WiMAX with a WiMAX Internet provider.